Flash Point: Fire Rescue

-Flash Point: Fire Rescue is a thematic cooperative board game designed by Kevin Lanzing with the help of firefighters. released in November 2011.
+Flash Point: Fire Rescue is a thematic cooperative board game designed by Kevin Lanzing with the help of firefighters that was released in November 2011.
 The objective is for players to work together to rescue people and animals from a burning building before it collapses.
 Since the initial release of the game several expansions have been published, which add additional scenarios for players experience.
 These include fires in a high rise building, a two-story house, and a submarine.